PnS2019/pns2019.github.com/session_04.md

 where $$\odot$$ and / are element-wise multiplication and division.

 In practice, the feature wise mean $$\bar{\mathbf{x}}$$ and standard deviation $$\sigma$$ are usually precomputed from the training dataset and saved.
-Because the training dataset and the testing dataset are typically assumed that they follow the same distribution, $$\bar{\mathbf{x}}$$ and $$\sigma$$ are reused to standardize the testing dataset  for saving computing resources (especially the size of the testing dataset is much larger than training dataset).
-In some cases where computing standard deviation is not feasible for a large dataset, then only mean subtraction is applied.
+Because the training dataset and the testing dataset are typically assumed that they follow the same distribution, $$\bar{\mathbf{x}}$$ and $$\sigma$$ are reused to standardize the testing dataset  for saving computing resources (especially when the size of the testing dataset is much larger than that of the training dataset).
+In some cases where computing standard deviation is not feasible for a large dataset, only mean subtraction is applied.

 ### Random Flipping and Shifting

-Random Flipping and Shifting are two popular image augmentation that are employed to create more varieties of an image particularly in the context of object recognition.
+Random Flipping and Shifting are two popular image augmentation techniques that are employed to create more varieties of an image, particularly in the context of object recognition.
 The use of these two procedures increases the network's robustness against mirror image, rotation, and translation.

 ---